 The question spins round and round in the business press, in podcasts and at conferences: Are we in a recession?

-Recent business updates from AT&T, Google, Microsoft and others provide some warnings signs (see news timeline further below in this article).
+Business updates from IT services giants (like Infosys and Wipro) and tech giants (including AT&T, Google, Microsoft and others) may provide some warnings signs (see news timeline further below in this article).

 Amid the debate, much of the discussion fails to define the basic economic traits of a recession:

 - Old-school economists defined a recession as two consecutive quarters of economic decline, as reflected by GDP in conjunction with monthly indicators such as a rise in unemployment, Investopedia notes.

 - However, the National Bureau of Economic Research (NBER), which officially declares recessions, defines a recession as a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales, Investopedia adds.